 Because of its popularity, there are thousands of free or commercial themes and plugins available to suit your needs.

 However, I find most WordPress themes you find on the Internet either have too many features that you don’t need (bloats) or are so basic that they are just plain ugly.

 There are thousands of plugins too, so much so that the phrase “there’s a plugin for that” has been uttered by most developers at one time or another.
-Yes, there are a plugin for anything you need, but not all of them are well developed, in fact, I found many of them badly coded, posing security risks, and even severely slowing down the whole site.
+Yes, there is a plugin for anything you need, but not all of them are well developed.
+In fact, I find that many of them are poorly coded, posing security risks, and even severely slowing down the whole site.

 With that said, I’ve put together some pointers on choosing the right plugins, and developing your own WordPress theme, to help you avoid a lot of the common pit falls when starting a new WordPress project.

 To strengthen your website’s security, and the first thing YOU MUST do before you even start your WordPress installation, is to change your database prefix.
 While this is not the best and only security solution, changing the default database prefix adds an extra layer of protection against successful SQL injection attacks.
 It will take you less than 5 seconds, but may save you lots of headaches in the future.

 You can do this when you first install WordPress.
 When you’re asked to enter your database details, make sure you enter something random in the “Table Prefix” field.
 Never use the default settings (see picture below).